HelaBooking/helabooking-infra/README.md

 - `_docs`: Documentation related to setting up and managing the HealBooking infrastructure.
 - `on-prem`: On-premises infrastructure scripts and configurations.
-- `remote`: Remote/cloud infrastructure scripts and configurations.
+- `cloud`: Remote/cloud infrastructure scripts and configurations.